 Scenic Byway: No segments before 2003

-Truck Route: A Truck US 60 is posted in both directions in
+Truck Routes: A Truck US 60 is posted in both directions in

 Richmond along Midlothian Pike east of Roanoke Ave (where US 60 turns